MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/add-authentication-to-your-teams-bot.md

     ![teams bots app auth connection string adv1](../../media/teams-bots-auth-login-logout-deployed.PNG).

-## Bot in Microsoft Teams
+## Install and test the bot in Teams

----

 The following sections apply specifically to a bot that requires authentication ad running Teams.

-### Install and test the bot in Teams

 1. In your bot project, assure that the `TeamsAppManifest` folder contains the `manifest.json` along with an `outline.png` and `color.png` files.
 The manifest for the sample code associated with this article, is shown below.